pyrocumulus/pvoutput.net/README.md

 dotnet build
 ```

-to build the solution or a single project.
+to build the solution as a whole or a single project.

-For unit testing, just run:
+Running the Nunit tests can also be done from the cli, just run:

 ```posh
 dotnet test